Are you wondering what you can make with old sweaters from the thrift store? Then you will love this old sweater snowman project!

 Cut a total of three circles.
 I used a smaller salad plate for the middle circle, cutting extra just like I did with the larger plate.
 Then I cut the smallest circle using the same plate.

 Don’t get hung up on the measurements with this step.
-Rather, just be sure to have three circles cut in varying sizes like I have pictured below,
+Rather, just be sure to have three circles cut in graduated sizes as I have pictured below,

 The neutral sweater that I chose happened to be a name brand.
 I have plans for this cute little tag!

 Yes!!
 Rocks!
-I was fresh out of plastic craft pellets, so the rocks in my landscaping area were the next best thing!
+I was fresh out of Poly-Pellets, so the rocks in my landscaping area were the next best thing!
 A handful (about 1 1/2 cups) of the rocks will give the snowman some stability for standing.
 The plastic baggie adds some additional protection for the surface that the snowman will be placed on.

-The baggie with rocks goes into the largest circle.
+The baggie with rocks (or the Poly-Pellets) goes into the largest circle.

 To prevent the stuffing from getting lumpy, make a well in the center of the previously added stuffing and add a new handful of stuffing to the center of the well.
 Keep doing this until they are filled firmly.